inllxy/CITS3403/README.md

 > **Attention**
 > * THE FOLDER STRUCTURE CHANGES FOR BETTER MAINTENANCE.
 > BEFORE SYNCING TO THIS VERSION,
-> MAKE SURE YOUR CURRENT WORK DOESN'T DEPEND ON IT.
+> MAKE SURE YOUR CURRENT WORK DOESN'T DEPEND ON OLD FOLDER STRUCTURE.
-> IF SO, BETTER DOWNLOAD THE CODE AND TEST IN A NEW WORKING PROJECT.
+> IF SO, BETTER DOWNLOAD THE CODE AND TEST IN A NEW WORKING PROJECT
+> ( Apologize for the inconvenience it may cause) .
 >
 >* Also, feel free to make any adjustment to templates as they’re not flexible for database.

 ---